nlessmann/Simrou/README.md

 });
 ```

-In your routes, you can use two different types of wildcards: **Parameters** and **Splats** (this is just the
+You can use two different types of wildcards in your routes: **Parameters** and **Splats** (this is just the
 same as in Backbone.js).

-* Parameters are introduced by a colon and end at the next slash, e.g. "/test/:name" matches "/test/mike aswell"
+* Parameters are introduced by a colon and end at the next slash.
-as "/test/joe" but not "/test/joe/something".
+    > "/test/:name" matches "/test/mike as well as "/test/joe" but not "/test/joe/something".
-* Splats start with an asterix and may optionally be followed by a name, e.g. "/test/*sp" matches "/test/joe"
+* Splats start with an asterix and may optionally be followed by a name.
-(extracting "joe") aswell as "/test/joe/something/and/even/more" (extracting "joe/something/and/even/more").
+    > "/test/*sp" matches "/test/joe" (extracting "joe") as well as "/test/joe/something/and/even/more" (extracting "joe/something/and/even/more").

 Parameters and splats can be mixed: